 "I do not fear death."

 Something was set on the grass.
-Then he heard a curious sound, metal clashing upon metal, but the ring dulled by mushy resistance.
-It was unlike swords slicing flesh - more gentle, but still powerful.
+Then, he heard a curious sound, stone clashing upon stone, but the ring dulled by mushy resistance.
+The closest analogy would be swords slicing flesh, but this sound was more gentle, though still powerful.